Nino-cunei/uruk/docs/transcription.md

 with number `1b`, containing just line `1b`.

 Cases and subcases represent squares on a tablet.
-The deepest levels are degenerated squares, they have just one dimension: lines.
+The deepest levels are degenerated squares, they have just one dimension: they are lines.

 Quad and subquad
 ----------------